ANG13T/bashsweep/README.md

 If you enjoyed skytrack, please consider [becoming a sponsor](https://github.com/sponsors/ANG13T) or donating on [buymeacoffee](https://www.buymeacoffee.com/angelinatsuboi) in order to fund my future projects.

 To check out my other works, visit my [GitHub profile](https://github.com/ANG13T).

-### Testing
-- All scripts
-- Custom crontab
-- Fix the crontab configuration
-- Finish the graphics